 They sound tempting, right?
 Unfortunately, those too-good-to-be-true offers almost always come with a hitch.
 They’ll often require a huge down payment or have a ridiculously high interest rate.

-Instead, you’re better off getting a loan at a lower rate somewhere else.
-Just make sure that your credit score is in good shape first and that you’re confident you won’t have any trouble making the monthly payments.
+You’re better off comparing loan rates from other places such as your bank or local credit union, or a company like AutoLoanZoom.com.
+Also, make sure that your credit score is in good shape first and that you’re confident you won’t have any trouble making the monthly payments.

-Before you start shopping around, it’s a good idea to sit down and decide how much you can afford to spend.
+Before you start car shopping, it’s a good idea to sit down and decide how much you can afford to spend.

-You can save some money on your insurance by shopping around for rates before you commit to a policy.
+You can save some money on your car insurance by shopping around for rates and asking for discounts before you commit to a policy.
 There are a number of websites that will let you compare rates for free, and the process only takes a few minutes.

-Another important step to take before you start your search is to understand your specific needs for the car.
+Another important step to take before you start your search is to know what your specific care needs are.
 We’re talking about the practical stuff here, not just the color or the make.